ggfevans/daggerheart-campaign-vault/01-CHARACTERS/mark-character/augustus-penhallow-character-sheet.md

 ### Character Concept
 Augustus appears to be a refined warrior with a military background, possibly traumatized by past conflicts (shell shocked) but maintaining sophisticated tastes.
 As a Galapa Guardian, he represents a specific tradition within the Guardian class, focusing on protective abilities and frontline combat.

+**Character background:**
+Augustus Penhallow is a highborn statesman from the ailing city-state of Virelia, a place where silver tongues and silent daggers keep court in equal measure.
+Once a pillar of unity in the ruling council, Augustus spent decades trying to preserve the fragile peace between noble houses after the collapse of the the Grand Order.
+But now, that peace has decayed into veiled feuds, political blackmail, and proxy wars waged through mercantile sabotage.

 ### Tactical Role
 - **Primary Role**: Tank/Protector